Ferroin/Roll35/README.md

 relese.
 Additionally, some non-breaking changes at the project level may result in a major release at the project level simply because they are so impactful that they warrant a major release.

+#### Why are there no published images for versions prior to 1.2.0?

+My initial plan was to make the code public and publish Docker images with version 1.0.0.
+However, there were a handful of bugs I found just after preparing v1.0.0, as well as a number of other refactoring changes I decided to make before going public.
+I would much rather not rewrite git history just to make versions sync up correctly with tags, so I opted to just release v1.2.0 as the first public verson.